 , Design Solutions

-Invited SpeakerCarlos Rodrigues, FAICP www.rodriguesurbandesign.com email@example.com Carlos Rodrigues, FAICP is a Princeton, NJ based urban designer, city planner, writer and educator.
+Invited SpeakerCarlos Rodrigues, FAICP Design Solutions for a Crowded Planet, LLC www.rodriguesurbandesign.com firstname.lastname@example.org Carlos Rodrigues, FAICP is a Princeton, NJ based urban designer, city planner, writer and educator.
 His practice represents local governments, private development clients, objectors and civic groups involved in planning, (re)development and preservation projects of merit.
 He has worked in senior management positions in the private, public and non-profit sectors and has taught numerous graduate level planning courses.
 He is a charter member of the Congress for the New Urbanism, Past President of APA-NJ, and a past board member of the Society for American City and Regional Planning History.

 , Newmark Grubb Knight Frank